I get the standard rate daily living component of PIP, what else can I get?

 Severe Disability Premium is not paid with Universal Credit.
 People already getting Severe Disability Premiums in their benefits who then claim Universal Credit are entitled to transitional protection.

 Non-dependant deductions can reduce your Housing Benefit or Universal Credit Housing Element entitlement.
 Check our non-dependant page to see who counts as a non-dependant.
-If you or your partner get the daily living component of PIP, your Housing Benefit or Universal Credit is not affected by non-dependants.
+If you or your partner get the standard rate daily living component of PIP, your Housing Benefit or Universal Credit is not affected by non-dependants.

-If you get the daily living component of PIP, you are severely mentally impaired and you have a doctor’s certificate that says you are severely mentally impaired, you do not count as an adult for Council Tax.
+If you get the standard rate daily living component of PIP, you are severely mentally impaired and you have a doctor’s certificate to prove this, you do not count as an adult for Council Tax.
 This means that your partner or the person you live with could get 25% single person discount on their Council Tax bill even though you live with them.
-You can find more information in our Council Tax Discounts guide.

-Carer’s Allowance may be available to someone who looks after you.
-If you are getting the daily living component of PIP, your carer looks after you for 35 hours per week and your carer earns less than £139 per week, they may be able to claim Carer’s Allowance of £76.75 per week.
-You can’t get the Severe Disability Premium included in your benefits if someone claims Carer’s Allowance for looking after you.
+If you are getting the daily living component of PIP, your carer looks after you for 35 hours per week and your carer earns less than £204 per week, they may be able to claim Carer’s Allowance of £86.45 per week.

-The Carer’s element of Universal Credit may be available to someone who looks after you.
-If you are getting the daily living component of PIP and your carer looks after you for 35 hours per week, they may be able to claim the Carer’s element of up to £185.86 per month.
-You can’t get the Severe Disability Premium included in your benefits if someone claims the Carer’s element for looking after you.
+If you are getting the daily living component of PIP and your carer looks after you for 35 hours per week, they may be able to claim the Carer’s element of up to £209.34 per month.

 Was this page helpful?